 - Optional decorating ingredients

-1/2 cup candy melts, color of your choice (I used black for Halloween, but pick a seasonal color)
+1/2 cup candy melts, the color of your choice, optional (I used black for Halloween, but pick a seasonal color)

 Assorted sprinkles of your choice